shannoncoyne/p4/README.md

 ## About this project

 This project is a simple implementation of the [pomodoro technique](http://en.wikipedia.org/wiki/Pomodoro_Technique).
 Although by this point I am very familiar with the spelling and pluralization of pomodoro (ahem, thank you Eloquent), I still have no idea how to pronounce it.
-(It is Italian for tomato.)
+It is Italian for tomato.

 Users can sign up, log in, log out.
-They can also create new pomodori, view and use the ones they've created, edit/update ones they've created, and delete them as well.
+They can also create new pomodori, view and use the ones they've created, edit/update, and delete as well.
 Users can only access their own pomodori, so this is a one-to-many relationship.

 For more information, see the [project specification](http://www.dwa15.com/Projects/P4).